U.S. flag

 • cause other tumors to develop.

-If cancer cells start replicating, they don't behave like normal cells.
-For example, they don't know when to stop replicating and when to die.
-And they don't always stick together, so they might break away and move through the blood vessels or lymphatic system and start growing somewhere else in the body.
-This process is called metastasis.
+When cancer cells replicate and divide, they don't behave like normal cells.
+For example, they don't "know" when to stop replicating and when to die.
+And they don't always stick together.
+This means that they might break away, move through the blood vessels or lymphatic system, and start growing somewhere else in the body.
+That is known as metastasis.

 Illustration: Carcinoma in situ